Walmart: Corporate affairs

 Walmart is headquartered in the Walmart Home Office complex in Bentonville, Arkansas.
+In 2025, Walmart closed several U.S. offices and consolidated its U.S. corporate associates into its Bentonville headquarters or its West Coast offices in Sunnyvale, California.

 The company's business model is based on selling a wide variety of general merchandise at low prices.
 Doug McMillon became Walmart's CEO on February 1, 2014.
 He has also worked as the head of Sam's Club and Walmart International.
 The company refers to its employees as "associates".
 All Walmart stores in the U.S. and Canada also have designated "greeters" at the entrance, a practice pioneered by Sam Walton and later imitated by other retailers.
 Greeters are trained to help shoppers find what they want and answer their questions.

 For many years, associates were identified in the store by their signature blue vest, but this practice was discontinued in June 2007 and replaced with khaki pants and polo shirts.
 The wardrobe change was part of a larger corporate overhaul to increase sales and rejuvenate the company's stock price.
 In September 2014, the uniform was again updated to bring back a vest (paid for by the company) for store employees over the same polos and khaki or black pants paid for by the employee.
 The vest is navy blue for Walmart employees at Supercenters and discounts stores, lime green for Walmart Neighborhood Market employees, and yellow for self-check-out associates; door greeters, and customer service managers.
 All three state "Proud Walmart Associate" on the left breast and the "Spark" logo covering the back.
 Reportedly one of the main reasons the vest was reintroduced was that some customers had trouble identifying employees.
 In 2016, self-checkout associates, door greeters and customer service managers began wearing a yellow vest to be better seen by customers.
 By requiring employees to wear uniforms that are made up of standard "streetwear", Walmart is not required to purchase the uniforms or reimburse employees which are required in some states, as long as that clothing can be worn elsewhere.
 Businesses are only legally required to pay for branded shirts and pants or clothes that would be difficult to wear outside of work.